gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 Omnibus-gitlab is shipped with the official [CAcert.org][] collection of trusted root certification authorities which are used to verify certificate authenticity.

-If you are installing GitLab in an isolated network with custom certificate authorities or using self signed certificate make sure that the certificate can be reached by GitLab.
+If you are installing GitLab in an isolated network with custom certificate authorities or using self-signed certificate make sure that the certificate can be reached by GitLab.
 Not doing so will cause errors like:

 ```bash
 Faraday::SSLError (SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed)